 “A twisted tale of revenge that will haunt your dreams.” – Paul Simpson, Sci-Fi Bulletin

-“Smart, perfectly paced and well executed there is nothing I like better than an old school supernatural revenge thriller, you just can’t beat a REALLY angry ghost.” – The Eloquent Page
+“Smart, perfectly paced, and well executed… you just can’t beat a REALLY angry ghost.” – The Eloquent Page

 A cold wind brushed her cheek.
 The knowledge and memories of her short life came flooding back.
 She stood up and realised she was naked.
 Her feet and hands were gone.
 Blood covered her ruined body.

 The memories from the night before, painful and bloody, screamed at her.